yasirbhutta/yasirbhutta.github.io/artistic-design/docs/artistic-design.md

 Module 2: Color theory and application

 ## Color theory and its application

-Color theory is the study of how humans perceive color and how colors interact with each other.
+- Color theory is the study of how humans perceive color and how colors interact with each other.
 It delves into the science of light and color, the psychology of color perception, and the practical applications of color in various fields.

+- Color theory is like a secret code for understanding colors.
+It teaches us two things:
+  - **How we see colors:** This includes how our eyes and brains work together to make us see all the different colors around us.
+  - **How colors work together:** Some colors look good next to each other, while others clash.
+Color theory helps us pick colors that look great together.

 Here are the key aspects of color theory: